naowalrahman/ufm/DEVLOG.md

 Resize contents if an xterm is resized.
 All windows are redrawn based on new height and width.
 Used sigwinch signal for sighandler.
 1.2 hours.

 ### 2024-01-12 to 2024-01-15
-Created file/dir functions and delete them.
+Created file/dir functions that delete them.
 Incorporated recursive deletion into delete_dir.
+Also created file/dir functions that create them.
 Took about 4 hours including debugging.